Serenity (Firefly episode): Themes

 As Joss Whedon points out in the commentary for this episode, every show he does is "about creating family".
 To achieve the sense of family, he centers some action around a dinner scene at a table, and directs warm light into the faces of the characters.
 Strengthening this theme is the interaction between Simon and his sister River.
 Simon has done a selfless act in rescuing his sister, and his life is now defined by it.
-Whedon wanted to show a relationship like that that was not a parent-child relationship.
+Whedon wanted to show a relationship like that was not a parent-child relationship.

 Another theme is the fusion of Asian and frontier culture.
 As Brett Matthews said, you couldn't ask for a better mission statement for the show than the shot of Mal with a Western tin cup and chopsticks.
 He then contrasts this to the tall, vertical Alliance cruiser that detects them, as he wanted to show how inefficient the Alliance government was.

 He also wanted to show a lifestyle that was very tactile and physical, and contrast it to the lifestyle of the contemporary audience where things "fall in your lap."